miguelgrinberg/easy-lb-haproxy/README.md

 This will cause the load balancer to forward requests to URLs that start with `/foo` to server1 and server2 at the addresses and ports specified, and any requests that start with `/bar` to server3.
 Note that the names `server{1,2,3}` are not significant, each service can register itself with any name, as long as it is unique.

-To use a different URL prefix, set a `path` key.
+To use a URL prefix different than the service name, set a `location` key.
 For example, the following command will make the load balancer send requests with URLs that start with `/api/foo` to the `foo` service:

     etcdctl set /services/foo/location /api/foo